luky1971/g_dice/README.md

 ```

 If you must run `make install` without sudo privileges, you will need to set the `INSTALL` variable to a path that you can write to.
 The default install path is /usr/local/bin.
-Depending on your system and chosen installation directory, you may have to add g_ensemble_comp to your PATH.
+Depending on your system and chosen installation directory, you may have to add g_dice to your PATH.

 You will also need to make sure that `CC` and `CXX` are set to the C compiler and C++ compiler commands, respectively, that were used to compile your installation of Gromacs.
 For example, if your environment's default compiler is clang, but you used gcc to compile Gromacs, you would run the following: